Join the VIP

 This is a common question we get from potential customers: Do you sell real Moldavite?

 Yes!
 We want you to have the real Moldavite.
 At Satin Crystals we only sell genuine, authentic Moldavite from our trusted partners in the Czech Republic.

 You should feel good and confident when you buy Moldavite, not fearful that you'll be tricked into a fake.
 Satin Crystals has been in the gemstone and meteorite business since 2001.
-Co-owner Lisa Satin lived in Central Europe for many years where she formed strong ties with the Moldavite trade in the Czech Republic.
+Lisa Satin lives in Central Europe where she enjoys strong ties with the Moldavite trade in the Czech Republic.
 She has these real Moldavites shipped to Sheila in California, and from there they are shipped to you.